DR. MICHAEL P. SCHLAILE

 Work, Digitalization, and Sustainability

-I’m an active member of the interdisciplinary research program Work, Digitalization, and Sustainability (WDS) at the University of Hohenheim and especially its early career researcher cluster focusing on sustainability.
+I’m a member of the interdisciplinary research program Work, Digitalization, and Sustainability (WDS) at the University of Hohenheim and especially its early career researcher cluster focusing on sustainability.

 TALKS